Wei682/Mealwise-part/README.md

 ### 2. Screen Archetypes

-* Login Screen
+* Login and Registration Screen
    * Users can login.
-* Registration Screen
    * Users can register new accounts.
 * Stream Screen
    * Users can see all the posts.